 Acute coughs could be forked into infectious (triggered by an infection) and non-infectious causes.

-- Non-infectious causes of cough can have flare-ups of chronic conditions like that of chronic bronchitis, asthma, emphysema, and environmental allergies.
+- Non-infectious causes of cough can have flare-ups of chronic conditions like chronic bronchitis, asthma, emphysema, and environmental allergies.

-The commonest way to simplify the causes of chronic cough is to fork them into their locations with regard to the lungs.
+The commonest way to simplify the causes of chronic cough is to fork them into their locations about the lungs.
 The categories are conditions within the lungs, environmental irritants, conditions along the passages that convey air from the lungs to your environment, conditions inside the chest cavity but outside of lungs, and even digestive causes.

 Signs and symptoms

 The Signs and symptoms that hint at an infection include chills, fever, body aches, nausea, sore throat, vomiting, headache, runny nose, sinus pressure, night sweats, and even that of postnasal drip.
 Sputum, or phlegm, at times indicates an infection is present, but it is also witnessed in non-infectious causes.

 Signs and symptoms that point to that of a non-infectious cause encompass coughs that emerge when a person is exposed to certain chemicals or irritants in the environment, coughs having wheezing, coughs that routinely worsen when a person goes to certain locations or do definite activities, or coughs that enhance with inhalers or allergy medications.